Japan Budget Travel Guide 2026: Real Daily Costs

 Is Japan cheaper than people think?

-Yes, especially with a weak yen.
+Yes, especially with a weak yen (around ¥160 to the dollar through mid-2026).
 Hostels cost less than in most of Western Europe, a filling konbini meal is under ¥600, and many top sights (shrines, temples, parks, crossings) are free.
 The expensive parts are intercity trains and hotels in peak season.

 What is the cheapest month to visit Japan?